zzzprojects/learn-orm/tutorials/dapper/map-column-names-with-class-properties.md

 }
 ```

-Now you can see that in the query, we are querying the `FirstName` column in the database and change it to `FName` in the result set and the other, we can just fill in the rest of the existing column names.
+Now you can see in the query, we are querying the `FirstName` column in the database and changing it to `FName` in the result set, and the other, we can fill in the rest of the existing column names.
 Let's run the application and see the results.

 <img src="images/map-column-names-with-class-properties-2.png" alt="Output">

-You can see that now both `FirstName` and `LastName` are printed on the console.
+You can see now both `FirstName` and `LastName` are printed on the console.